SudhirLokade/DSA_Programs/README.md

 - To check the reverse array click on this: [Reverse array](https://github.com/SudhirLokade/DSA_Programs/blob/main/Reverse_Array.java)

 # Subusequences Recursion
-- It find the subse
+- It prints all the possible subsequences
+   # What is subsequences
+   - A contiguous/non-contiguous sequences,which follws the order
+- To check the sunsequences recursion click on this: [Subsequences Recursion}(